 Creating intimate spaces in your garden

 Reflect the architectural style of the house in your garden design.
 Have an appreciation of the style of building materials and colours used on your house to best connect with your outdoor space.
-A stark contrast in styles is not wrong, just a matter of taste and a harsh divide in styles if not bridged by subtle design does not initially create a feeling of intimacy.
+A stark contrast in styles is not wrong, just a matter of taste and a harsh divide in styles, if not bridged by subtle design, does not initially create a feeling of intimacy.
 Consider the view of the garden from the house and create an inside/out harmony by blending the inside/out divide.
 Allow for easy access from the house to the garden, create spaces to sit, to dine, to play, to work, to wonder.

 Using shapes in the garden can create intimacy and interest.
 Design terraces, planting beds and lawns using the classic rectangular and circular shapes.
 Avoid using a mix of irregular lines or curves.

 Create different points of interest within your garden.
 You may wish to include water features, a rock garden, a rose garden, a woodland area, a dry garden or a wetland.
 Connect the different areas of interest with pathways, including covered walkways and arches or stepping stones that lend themselves to mindfulness in the garden and bring out our inner child.